 - Explore our Support Center and take advantage of all the resources at your fingertips.
 We’ve got answers to our most commonly asked questions, and our Security Center guide is dedicated entirely to walking you through wallet security fundamentals.
 A quick search may save you time and you may learn some extra things along the way.

-- Write down your Wallet Recovery Phrase, Wallet ID, and password, and store them safely before sending funds to your wallet.
+- Write down your Wallet Recovery Phrase, Wallet ID, and password.
+Store them safely before sending funds to your wallet (and never share them).
 We never want users to be without a backup plan, and that’s exactly what the recovery phrase is.
-Learn more about why it’s so important plus when you’ll need it here.
+Learn more about why it’s so important, plus when you’ll need it here.

 - Double check your transaction details before sending.
 Bitcoin transactions can’t be reversed, so there’s no way to undo them if you’ve sent them to the wrong recipient.
 At the minimum, make it a habit to check the amount you’re sending, plus the first and last five digits of any bitcoin address you’re sending to.